 Submitting your test scores at the time of admission does not mean they will be reviewed when making admissions or scholarship decisions.
 If you select on your application that you are applying test-optional, scores will not be used (even if submitted) for admission or scholarship review.

-Students will be required to submit official ACT or SAT score results upon enrollment for the purposes of determining the validity of our test-optional policy.
-However, given the unique challenges that students have faced with testing this year, we will be flexible with students who are ultimately unable to take the ACT or SAT.
+Students will be encouraged to submit official ACT or SAT score results upon enrollment for the purposes of determining the validity of our test-optional policy.
 Please contact your admissions counselor with questions.

 This validity examination will include the review of our advising process and will ensure that students admitted will be successful in the programs of their choice.
 For students entering pre-health tracks, these will be particularly informative and may reveal that students will need additional support to best position them for success in General Chemistry.